seia-soto/List-KR-Script/CONTRIBUTING.md

 Of course, you should follow List-KR Script Contributing Guidelines.
 ### List-KR Script Contributing Guidelines
 - Every contributors must not share an user's private information to anyone **excluding** other contributors of List-KR without their permission.
-- Every contributors respect an user's privacy.
+- Every contributors must respect an user's privacy.
 - All commit that is pushed to master branch must be signed.
 - Your email must be public.
 - Publishing your OpenPGP public key is recommended.